imuslihudeen/Muslihudeen-Bike-sales-Dashboard/README.md

   -Middle-aged individuals are likely the primary customer segment for bike sales, indicating that marketing strategies could be optimized by focusing on this age group.
 3. Customer Commute Distance
 - Distance and Purchase Correlation:
-  -The 0–1 mile commute distance group shows a high level of engagement (both "Yes" and "No" purchase decisions), but with slightly higher interest in purchasing.
+  - The 0–1 mile commute distance group shows a high level of engagement, but with slightly higher interest in purchasing.
-  -Interest seems to dip for the 1–2-mile range and then rises for 5–10 miles before declining again for more than 10 miles.
+  - Interest seems to dip for the 1–2-mile range and then rises for 5–10 miles before declining again for more than 10 miles.
-  -This pattern suggests that customers commuting either very short or moderate distances (like 5-10 miles) may have a higher inclination to purchase bikes, possibly for convenience or efficiency in shorter commutes.
+  - This pattern suggests that customers commuting either very short or moderate distances (like 5-10 miles) may have a higher inclination to purchase bikes, possibly for convenience or efficiency in shorter commutes.

 ## Conclusions
 -	Middle-aged customers and those with higher incomes are more likely to purchase bikes, making them ideal targets for marketing campaigns.